Rubus laciniatus/R. bifrons

 - Daughter plants can form where canes touch the ground and begin rooting.

 - Seeds can remain viable in the soil for several years.

 Integrated Pest Management

-- The preferred approach for weed control is Integrated Pest Management (IPM).
-IPM involves selecting from a range of possible control methods to match the management requirements of each specific site.
+- Integrated Pest Management (IPM) involves selecting from a range of possible control methods to match the management requirements of each specific site.
 The goal is to maximize effective control and to minimize negative environmental, economic, and recreational impacts.

 - Use a multifaceted and adaptive approach.
 Select control methods reflecting the available time, funding, and labor of the participants, the land use goals, and the values of the community and landowners.
 Management will require dedication for a number of years and should allow flexibility in methods.